Singingkettle/ChangShuoRadioRecognition/README.md

 ## Acknowledgement

-WTISP is an open source project that is contributed by ShuoChang.
+CSRR is an open source project that is contributed by ShuoChang.
 We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new signal processing algorithms.